waterlinked/waterlinked.github.io/docs/underwater-gps/integration/api.md

 # API

-The Underwater GPS system comes with an easy-to-use software API.
-This API uses a HTTP-based scheme to interact with the system.
-Through the API you can among others:
+The Underwater GPS G2 system comes with an easy-to-use software HTTP API.
+Through the API you can, amongst other things:

 * Read acoustic and global position data